Securely creating a completely empty data list strictly for future dynamic use

 print(fresh_fruit_basket[1:4]) # Output: ["banana", "orange", "grape"]

-# Effectively extracting absolutely everything starting directly from the absolute beginning of the list entirely up to a highly specific numerical index
+# Extracting elements from the beginning to a specific index

 print(fresh_fruit_basket[:3]) # Output: ["apple", "banana", "orange"]